baltazarparra/local-llm/PLAN.md

 ## 🎯 Project Vision

-Build a production-ready, privacy-first AI proxy with multiple interfaces, beautiful UX, and enterprise-grade features.
-Enable anyone to run powerful open-source language models locally without cloud dependencies.
+Build a production-ready, privacy-first interactive chat interface with beautiful UX and enterprise-grade features.
+Enable anyone to chat with powerful open-source language models locally without cloud dependencies.

 ---

-## ✅ Completed Phases (Phases 0-4)
+## ✅ Active Phases (Phases 0, 1, 3)

+**Note**: Phases 2 (Classic CLI) and 4 (API Server) have been removed to focus on the Rich UI Chat interface.

 ### Phase 0: Environment & Dependencies (100% ✅)